The Bachelor of Science in Biology degree is segmented into 3 academic tracks to optimize student’s learning outcomes:

-Our Lady of the Lake College is accredited by the Southern Association of College and Schools Commission on Colleges to award associate, baccalaureate, masters and doctorate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the status of Our Lady of the Lake College.
+Franciscan Missionaries of Our Lady University is accredited by the Southern Association of College and Schools Commission on Colleges to award associate, baccalaureate, masters and doctorate degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the status of Franciscan Missionaries of Our Lady University.